Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 A. Gloves and Arm Guards

-- Protection: Long fishing sessions are shielded by gloves, and arm guards protect from string snaps and weathered arms.
+- Protection: W gloves shield Long fishing sessions, and arm guards protect from string snaps and weathered arms.

-- Material: Seek out gloves constructed from sturdy, water evidence fabrics that keep flexibility and grip.
-For more durability and convenience, neoprene or leather options are the best.
+- Material: Look for gloves made from sturdy, waterproof fabric that maintains flexibility and grip.
+Neoprene or leather options are the best for durability and convenience.

-- Fit: Create a snug fit for your maximum dexterity and protection without restricting movement.
+- Fit: Create a snug fit for maximum dexterity and protection without restricting movement.

 B. Bowfishing Lights

-- Importance: In murky, low-light, or dark water good lighting improves visibility and enables you to see deeper, farther, or further.
-He also added that lights can also attract fish closer to the surface.
+- Importance: Good lighting improves visibility in murky, low-light, or dark water and enables one to see deeper, farther, or further.
+He also added that lights can attract fish closer to the surface.

 - Types: